Lydd Road, New Romney in the District of Folkestone and Hythe - Amendment 22: Waiting Restrictions

 • for facilitating the passage on the road or any other road of any class of traffic (including pedestrians).

-The effect of this proposed Order would be to place double yellow lines no waiting at any time on the following lengths of road in New Romney, Folkestone and Hythe:-
+The effect of this made Order will be to place double yellow lines no waiting at any time on the following lengths of road in New Romney, Folkestone and Hythe:-

 • Lydd Road - (1) On the south-west side from its junction with Speakers Close for a distance of 45 metres in a north-westerly direction.
 (2) On the south-west side from its junctions with Speakers Close for a distance of 49 metres in a south-easterly direction.
 (3) On the north-east side from its junction with Sussex Road to its junction with Longshore Grove excluding the disabled persons parking bay.
 (4) On the north-east side from its junction with Longshore Grove for a distance of 14 metres in a north-westerly direction.
 (5) On the north east side from its junction with Sussex Road for a distance of 11 metres in a southerly direction.
 (6) Remove the DPPB from outside 1 Spitalfield Terrace.